I lost my job over a Facebook post

 "I absolutely loved my job.
 It's my vocation, I love caring for people," Rachel says.

-For 21 years, until December 2015, Rachel worked at Park Hall, a residential care home for elderly people and vulnerable adults in Reigate, Surrey.
+For 21 years, until December 2015, Rachel worked at Park Hall, a residential care home for elderly people and vulnerable adults in Reigate, southern England.

 She'd started there as care assistant, and worked her way up.
-She'd been the manager for the past eight years.
+She'd been the manager for the last eight years.

 "There were always activities going on.
 I wanted the clients to have a decent quality of life."